Docs

 Setting up the Inngest webhook

-To create an Inngest webhook endpoint and add it to your Clerk account, open the Webhooks page at the Clerk dashboard.
-Next, select the Add Endpoint button.
+To create an Inngest webhook endpoint and add it to your Clerk account, navigate to the Webhooks page in the Clerk Dashboard.
+Next, select Add Endpoint.

 On the next page, select the Transformation template tab and the Inngest template, then click on the Connect to Inngest button.